arthurfreitas96/Wii3rdPartyControllerFix-NES-SNES-Genesis-Emulators/README.md

 Compilation instructions:

 To compile the three emulators, I recommend using devkitPRO-pacman, latest version.
 Install the following packages on it: ppc-bzip2 ppc-freetype ppc-libjpeg-turbo ppc-libogg ppc-libpng ppc-libvorbisidec ppc-mpg123 ppc-mxml ppc-pkg-config ppc-zlib.
 Replace the standard libogc by the modded one provided in this directory.
-To compile genplusgx, you will need to replace the standard devkitPPC by the devkitPPC r29-1, provided here: https://wii.leseratte10.de/devkitPro/devkitPPC/r29-1%20(2017)/.